Chersadaula ochrogastra

 Chersadaula ochrogastra is a species of moth in the family Oecophoridae.
 This species is endemic to New Zealand.
 It is classified as "Data Deficient" by the Department of Conservation.

 Taxonomy

 This species was described by Edward Meyrick in 1923 from specimens obtained by George Hudson at Breaker Bay in Wellington.
 Hudson found larvae of the species in September and raised them to adulthood in November.
 Hudson discussed and illustrated this species in his 1928 publication The Moths and Butterflies of New Zealand.
 The lectotype is held at the Natural History Museum, London.

+There is one undescribed species in the same genus, but otherwise the genus is monotypic.

 Description

 The eggs of this species are white and approximately 3mm in length, and cylindrical in shape although slightly broader at one end.

 The larvae, when fully grown, are approximately 2 cm long and are cylinder shaped with a tapered end.
-The head is bright yellowish-brown, the first part of the larvae is yellowish-white, then tinged with black, then whitish with irregular tinges of chocolate brown.
+The head is bright yellowish-brown, the first part of the larva is yellowish-white, then tinged with black, then whitish with irregular tinges of chocolate brown.

 Meyrick described the adult moths of the species as follows: